cloverdx/cloverdx-server-docker/README.md

 # Security

+This section describes security related aspects of the container.
+Some secure configuration cannot be enabled by default, because it requires additional information from the users (e.g. certificates for SSL) or 3rd party libraries that must be downloaded separately (e.g. Bouncy Castle for stronger cryptography).

  By default, the ports exposed by the container do not use SSL.
-To secure them via SSL, additional configuration is needed:
+To secure them via SSL, additional configuration is needed - see subsection below.

 ## HTTPS